Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Evaluation of fitted marginal distributions

 \section{Evaluation of fitted marginal distributions}

 We evaluate goodness of fit for the two marginal models by creating quantile-quantile (QQ) plots.
 It is not straightforward to compare empirical quantiles with our model quantiles, as the models assume that each day comes with a different distribution, and thus a different set of quantiles.
 To create QQ plots for the gamma model, we therefore standardise the data by dividing each observation by its estimated scale parameter.
 Then we compare empirical quantiles of the standardised data with quantiles from a gamma distribution with a scale parameter of 1 and the estimated shape parameter.
 The resulting QQ plots are displayed in the upper row of Figure~\ref{fig:qq}.

+The QQ plots do not contain any uncertainty estimates.
+The reason for this is that the conditional independence assumption of the two latent Gaussian models can lead to a considerable underestimation of model variance if the latent fields fail to capture the entire spatio-temporal dependence structure.
+The uncertainties of the estimated model quantiles are therefore unrealistically small and would provide little information about the actual model uncertainties.
+Furthermore, as the precipitation data are both spatially and temporally correlated, it is not trivial to estimate the uncertainties of the empirical quantiles of the standardised data either.
+Note that the underestimation of the marginal model variance is not a problem for us when performing the actual modelling in the main paper, because we only use the estimated posterior means of the model parameters when performing the marginal standardisation.
+These are unaffected by the underestimation of the model variance~\citep[e.g.][]{ribatet12_bayes_infer_from_compos_likel, VandeskogEtAl2024efficientworkflowmodelling}.

-Similarly, to create QQ plots for the generalised Pareto (GP) model, we standardise the observed threshold exceedances by dividing by their estimated scale parameters, and then we compare empirical quantiles with those of a GP distribution with a scale of 1 and the estimated tail parameter.
+Similarly to the QQ plots for the gamma model, in order to create QQ plots for the generalised Pareto (GP) model, we standardise the observed threshold exceedances by dividing them by their estimated scale parameters, and we then compare empirical quantiles with those of a GP distribution with a scale of 1 and the estimated tail parameter.
 The QQ plots are displayed in the lower row of Figure~\ref{fig:qq}.

-Both of the marginal models seem to perform well.
-The GP model slightly underestimates the largest quantiles, but we here note that a value of 10~mm/h is so large that it corresponds to the empirical \(99.3\%\) quantile of the standardised threshold exceedances, which is approximately the same as the \(99.97\%\) quantile of the nonzero precipitation observations, and approximately the same as the \(1 - 5 \times 10^{-5}\) quantile of the hourly summer precipitation observations, which again is slightly more than the 9 year return level for summer precipitation under the (unlikely) assumption that all observations are i.i.d.
+The GP model slightly underestimates the largest quantiles, but we here note that a value of 10~mm/h is so large that it corresponds to the empirical \(99.3\%\) quantile of the standardised threshold exceedances, which is approximately the same as the \(99.97\%\) quantile of the nonzero precipitation observations, and approximately the same as the \(1 - 5 \times 10^{-5}\) quantile of the hourly summer precipitation observations.
+This is slightly more than the 9 year return level for summer precipitation under the (unlikely) assumption that all observations are i.i.d.